Top 5 Venture Capital Firms Investing in Cloud Security Startups

 Image of East Los Capital - Top VCs in Cloud Security

-• Investment stages: Private equity, venture
+• Investment stages: Private Equity, Venture

-• Geographical presence: Headquarters in Los Angeles, California
+• Geographical presence: Based in Los Angeles

 • Founded: 2018